HelloBush/HelloBush/README.md

 > 💻 A newcomer&&enthusiast in the computer field.

-> ❔ Somgthing interesting will happen in my life......
+> ❔  To be an interesting person......